OliverColeman/BSONify.jl/README.md

 ## License

-The source code for the package `Mongoc.jl` is licensed under the [MIT License](https://github.com/felipenoris/Mongoc.jl/blob/master/LICENSE).
+The source code for the package `BSONify.jl` is licensed under the [MIT License](https://github.com/OliverColeman/BSONify.jl/blob/master/LICENSE).

 ## Alternative and related libraries